What to do in Ambleside

 Take a Stroll to Stock Ghyll Force

-While you’re there, pay a visit to the nearby Bridge House, a tiny two-room cottage that quite literally straddles the narrow Stock Beck.
+While you’re there, pay a visit to the nearby Bridge House.
+It’s a tiny two-room cottage that quite literally straddles the narrow Stock Beck.
 It dates back to the 17th century, when it was built as a way to avoid land tax.
 Today, it houses a National Trust shop, and remains a popular photographic subject.